machal/cssmine-content/nastroje-bootstrap.md

 -   jQuery plugins to support the functionality of the above mentioned UI components

--   The ability to change the look and behavior of components using lESS variables
+-   The ability to change the look and behavior of components using LESS variables

 Isn't Bootstrap an Overkill?